-No previously recorded culturally modified trees or old growth mature native trees are located within the Area 1 Project Area.
-The satellite imagery shows some trees along the proposed alignment but it is unclear whether or not they are old growth native trees.
+No previously recorded culturally modified trees or old growth mature native trees are located within the Area 7 Project Area.
+Although there are some trees visible within the satellite imagery in the Project Area they are unlikely to be old growth trees unlikely to be culturally modified trees, however it is not clear from the satellite imagery.
 The satellite imagery appears to show relatively young trees with a dense canopy that are therefore unlikely to be native.
-Therefore, culturally modified trees are unlikely to be impacted by the works.
+Therefore, culturally modified trees are unlikely be impacted by the works.